Mean string field theory: Landau-Ginzburg theory for 1-form symmetries: What is it good for?

 Now let us compare to explicit lattice examples.
 One such is the continuous confinement/deconfinement transition of $\mathbb{Z}_2$ gauge theory in 3d, which is in the same universality class as the usual 3d Ising spin model \cite{Wegner1971}.
 This has been extensively studied numerically; see \cite{Hasenbusch:1992eu} for a review of the data on the interface scaling exponent $\mu$.
 One finds that \be \mu_{\mathrm{Ising}} \approx 1.26 \ee consistent with Widom's law applied to the usual 3d Ising exponent $\nu_{\mathrm{Ising}} \approx 0.6299$.
 Thus -- perhaps unsurprisingly -- the 3d $\mathbb{Z}_2$ model is more closely approximated by a free particle description than by a free string description.
 (Of course it is strongly coupled even in its particle description).
 This is entirely consistent with previous attempts at describing the 3d Ising model as a string theory, where it appears that a large string coupling $g_s$ is an unavoidable feature of the description \cite{Distler:1992rr,Iqbal:2020msy}.

 We are unaware of many other examples of continuous transitions for the breaking of a 1-form symmetry in higher dimension.
-One candidate is the Higgsing (or -- equivalently after EM duality -- confinement) of a $U(1)$ gauge theory in $d = 4$; though usual lattice actions seem to result in a weakly first-order transition (see e.g. \cite{Akerlund:2015zha}), this universality class admits a field-theoretical treatment where the transition -- described by a complex scalar coupled to a $U(1)$ gauge field -- is expected to be second order and (particle) mean-field, and is thus described by the situation of \eqref{MFT}.
-One may view our continuum description as motivating a search for such transitions on the lattice (see a recent study in $d = 5$ in \cite{Florio:2021uoz}), keeping in mind that the presence of terms such as \eqref{Snlapp} may indicate that accessing such a transition may require us to tune more than one coupling to zero.
+A natural field-theoretical model with the appropriate phases is the Higgsing (or -- equivalently after EM duality -- confinement) of a $U(1)$ gauge theory in $d = 4$; unfortunately for the potential application of our theory, the phases of spontaneously broken and unbroken symmetry are separated by a transition that is weakly first order \cite{Coleman:1973jx} (see e.g. \cite{Akerlund:2015zha} for a demonstration on the lattice).
+One may view our continuum description as motivating a search for other continuous transitions on the lattice (see a recent study in $d = 5$ in \cite{Florio:2021uoz}), keeping in mind that the presence of terms such as \eqref{Snlapp} may indicate that accessing such a transition may require us to tune more than one coupling to zero.

 \textbf{Higher dimensional critical points:} Another motivation to search for such a continuous critical point on the lattice arises from the fact that Lagrangian field theory is generically weakly coupled in the infrared in $d > 4$; thus any non-trivial critical point will necessarily not have a Lagrangian description in terms of field theory.
 In particular, any UV fixed point of the renormalization group above four dimensions must be something other than a gauge theory.
 There are many quantum field theories with no known Lagrangian description, most of which arise from string theory constructions, such as worldvolume theories of M5-branes (for reviews, see e.g.~\cite{LeFloch:2020uop, Razamat:2014pta, Heckman:2018jxk}), though recently a large class of such theories was proposed with plausible condensed matter realizations \cite{Zou:2021dwv}.